mikedunbar/MADMediaBrowser/README.md

 Too much to list, but I plan to make "at least" daily updates in building out this showcase, including
 - Optimize layout in landscape mode
 - Data survives configuration change (settings input field, e.g.)
+- Splash screen branding message not showing up in Dark Theme
 - Infinite scrollable list
 - version catalogue for dependencies
 - WorkManager (for syncing)